aws-solutions-library-samples/guidance-for-content-management-using-salesforce-on-aws/README.md

 - Include detailed instructions, commands, and console actions to delete the deployed Guidance.
 - If the Guidance requires manual deletion of resources, such as the content of an S3 bucket, please specify.
+- ECR will be retained
+- S3 will be retained
+- EC2 image builder Container recipes will be retained
+- EC2 image builder Infrastructure configurations

 ## FAQ, known issues, additional considerations, and limitations (optional)